black-binary/dobby-rs/README.md

 # dobby-rs

-A rusty binding of Dobby, a lightweight exploit hook framework.
+Dobby is a lightweight, multi-platform, multi-architecture exploit hook framework.

+This crate is a rusty binding of [Dobby](https://github.com/jmpews/Dobby).

+Caution: Hooking is NOT SAFE!
+Use at your own risk.

 ## Quickstart